-The market continues to grow for enzymes and enzyme preparations to meet the increasing demands of food and feed industries in Vietnam.
-The main consumers of enzymes and enzyme preparations in Vietnam are currently brewing and beverages, bread and bakery, food processing, and feed industries.
+The market continues to grow for enzymes and enzyme preparations to meet the increasing demands of the food and feed industry in Vietnam.
+The main consumers of enzymes and enzyme preparations in Vietnam are the brewing, beverage, bakery, food processing, and feed segments.